googlesamples/mlkit/android/android-snippets/README.md

-# ML Kit Vision Demo App
+# ML Kit Android Snippets

 This is a collection of Android code snippets seen on https://developers.google.com/ml-kit.
 This project is not meant to be run as a standalone app to demo ML Kit APIs.